Associate Professor & Director of Chemistry Graduate Program

 - National Research Council Post-Doctoral Fellow, NIST Center for Neutron Research, National Institute of Standards and Technology, 2009-2012

 - Graduate Research Assistant and Post-baccalaureate Researcher, Los Alamos National Laboratories, Los Alamos, NM, 2003-2009

 Materials and solid state chemistry.
 Inorganic materials.
-Synthesis and characterization of transition metal (TM) compounds including oxides, chalcogenides and pnictides.
+Synthesis and characterization of transition metal compounds including oxides, chalcogenides and pnictides.
 Preparation of metastable materials for energy applications via chemie douce, or soft chemical, methods.
-Functional TM compounds with properties such as magnetic, electronic, and mixed conductivity (ionic and electrical).
+Functional inorganci compounds with properties such as magnetic, electronic, and mixed conductivity (ionic and electrical).
 Advanced characterization of compounds including X-ray and neutron diffraction coupled with magnetization and electrical transport measurements

 Major Recognitions and Honors

 - Office of Naval Research, MURI on Superconductivity

 - DOE Basic Energy Sciences grant in neutron scattering

 - UMD Graduate School Research and Scholarship Award